Google Apps - Google Sites Usage Policy

 - College officials reserve the right to immediately remove any Google Site that they find to be in violation of any tenet of this policy with or without prior notice to the Site owner.

 - Users who violate this policy may be subject to disciplinary action by the College, up to and including expulsion or termination of employment.

 - No confidential information may be contained in a Google Site.
 This is information, the disclosure of which is regulated by federal, state, and/or local government (e.g., FERPA, GLBA, HIPAA and data collected from human subjects).
 It includes, but is not limited to:

 - Employee or student specific financial data

 - College organizations that have legitimate business reasons for sharing protected data on the site may be approved for a Google Site by the appropriate Vice President.
-However, it is the responsibility of the Vice President to notify the Chief Technology Officer that the site may contain protected information.
+However, it is the responsibility of the Vice President to notify the Chief Information Officer that the site may contain protected information.
 Together, the Vice President, the Chief Information Officer and the site owner will be responsible for determining how the site will be maintained in an effort to protect the data to the greatest degree possible.

 - Users are expected to report misuse of a site to their respective Vice President as soon as possible so that a proper course of action can be determined in a timely fashion.

 - Google Sites cannot be used for commercial purposes.